Thallyson (footballer, born 1991)

-Thallyson Augusto Tavares Dias (born 1 December 1991), simply known as Thallyson, is a Brazilian professional footballer who plays as a left back for Portuguesa.
+Thallyson Augusto Tavares Dias (born 1 December 1991), simply known as Thallyson, is a Brazilian professional footballer who plays as a left back for ASA.

 Club career

 On 24 July 2020, Thallyson signed a two-year contract with Azerbaijan Premier League side Neftçi PFK.
 On 30 June 2021, Neftçi announced that Thallyson had left the club after his contract was ended by mutual agreement.